Essex: Anglo-Saxon period

 The first known king of the East Saxons was Sledd in 587, though there are less reliable sources giving an account of Aescwine (other versions call him Erkenwine) founding the kingdom in 527.
 The early kings of the East Saxons were pagan and uniquely amongst the Anglo-Saxon kingdoms traced their lineage back to Seaxnēat, god of the Saxons, rather than Woden.
 The kings of Essex are notable for their S-nomenclature, nearly all of them begin with the letter S.

 The Kingdom of the East Saxons included not just the subsequent county of Essex, but also Middlesex (including the City of London), much of Hertfordshire and at times also the sub-Kingdom of Surrey.
 The Middlesex and Hertfordshire parts were known as the Province of the Middle Saxons since at least the early eighth century but it is not known if the province was previously an independent unit that came under East Saxon control.
 Charter evidence shows that the Kings of Essex appear to have had a greater control in the core area, east of the Lea and Stort, that would subsequently become the county of Essex.
 In the core area they granted charters freely, but further west they did so while also making reference to their Mercian overlords.

 The early kings were pagan, together with much and perhaps by this time all of the population.
-Sledd's son Sebert converted to Christianity around 604 and St Pauls Cathedral in London was established.
+Sledd's son Sebert converted to Christianity around 604 and St Paul's Cathedral in London was established.
 On Sebert's death in 616 his sons renounced Christianity and drove out Mellitus, the Bishop of London.
 The kingdom re-converted after St Cedd, a monk from Lindisfarne and now the patron saint of Essex, converted Sigeberht II the Good around 653.

 In AD 824, Ecgberht, the King of the Wessex and grandfather of Alfred the Great, defeated the Mercians at the Battle of Ellandun in Wiltshire, fundamentally changing the balance of power in southern England.
 The small kingdoms of Essex, Sussex and of Kent, previously independent albeit under Mercian overlordship, were subsequently fully absorbed into Wessex.

 The later Anglo-Saxon period shows three major battles fought with the Norse recorded in Essex; the Battle of Benfleet in 894, the Battle of Maldon in 991 and the Battle of Assandun (probably at either Ashingdon or Ashdon) in 1016.

-The county of Essex was formed from the core area, east of the River Lea, of the former Kingdom of the East Saxons in the 9th or 10th centuries and divided into groupings called Hundreds.
+The county of Essex was formed from the core area, east of the River Lea, of the former Kingdom of the East Saxons in the 9th or 10th centuries and divided into groupings called hundreds.

-Before the Norman conquest the East Saxons were subsumed into the Kingdom of England.
+Before the Norman Conquest the East Saxons were subsumed into the Kingdom of England.